Transmission Overheating? Learn How High Transmission Temperatures Cause Damage

 At what temperature does internal transmission damage occur from overheating?

 If you continue on your travels as temperatures rise through the 200s, you’re not far from experiencing catastrophic failure of your gearbox.
 An automotive transmission is very likely to sustain damage at temperatures above 220 degrees Fahrenheit and above.

-Just a 20 degree increase over the ideal range can begin to break down the transmission fluid, causing it to fail to keep moving parts cool and well lubricated.
+Just a 20-degree increase over the ideal range can begin to break down the transmission fluid, causing it to fail to keep moving parts cool and well lubricated.
 Beyond that, the fluid begins to leave a varnish on the gearbox internals, which results in increased friction and wear.

 At what temperature do transmission seals begin to fail and cause leaks from overheating?

-By 240 degrees Fahrenheit an overheated transmission and scalding hot fluid compromise the seals, compromising its integrity and causing leaks.
+By 240 degrees Fahrenheit an overheated transmission and scalding hot fluid compromise the seals, compromising their integrity and causing leaks.
 As seals begin to harden and eventually become brittle the risk of transmission seal failure increases dramatically accelerating additional wear and damage to other components.

 At what temperature does an overheating transmission start slipping and making shifting in and out of gear difficult?

 By the time the temperature inside the transmission reaches 260 degrees Fahrenheit the fluid has likely already leaked out, the plates inside the gearbox begin to slip, and the transmission starts slipping.
-At this stage you may notice vibrations and a jerking sensation as the transmission tries to shift down or up a gear.
+At this stage, you may notice vibrations and a jerking sensation as the transmission tries to shift down or up a gear.